 Show Them You Belong

 Unless a specific word count is mentioned in the application, the statement of purpose should not be longer than one to two pages.
-Delete any filler sentences or phrases.
+Make every word count.

 Don’t Tell Your Life Story